Professional Development Workshop Podcast

 Podcast 6: Manifesto

 "A manifesto is a published verbal declaration of the intentions, motives, or views of the issuer, be it an individual, group, political party or government.
 A manifesto usually accepts a previously published opinion or public consensus and/or promotes a new idea with prescriptive notions for carrying out changes the author believes should be made.
 It often is political or artistic in nature, but may present an individual's life stance."
 In this podcast we look at four different writing exercises that will help you articulate what you believe, what you most deeply care about, and how you want to create.
+Podcast notes are on google drive here.

 Podcast 7: Goals

 In this podcast we talk about the challenge and importance of not only setting goals that scare you, but also of making a plan to reach the goals, a calendared timeline, and how to restock the passion and motivation required to meet them.
+Podcast notes are on google drive here.